SongSeungHyeon01/SongSeungHyeon01.github.io/_posts/word list.md

 at least - (idiom) used to emphasize that something is good in a bad situation:
 The car was damaged, but at least he wasn’t hurt.

+certified - (adjective) having a document that proves that you have successfully finished a course of training: a certified teacher/nurse

+prove (SHOW) - (verb) to show a particular result after a period of time:
+The operation proved a complete success.
+The dispute over the song rights proved impossible to resolve.

+inconvenient - (adjective) causing problems or difficulties: an inconvenient time/place
+It will be very inconvenient for me to have no car.

+nowadays -(adverb) at the present time, in comparison to the past:
+Who remembers those movies nowadays?
+Nowadays, I bake my own bread rather than buy it.

+desire (WANT) - (verb) to want something, especially strongly:
+I desire only to be left in peace.
+The hotel had everything you could possibly desire.

+divorce (PEOPLE) - (noun) an official or legal process to end a marriage:
+The last I heard they were getting a divorce.
+Divorce is on the increase.

+dork - (noun) a person who is physically or socially awkward or not fashionable:
+He's such a dork, but he's a lovely guy.
+I look like a dork when I try to run.

+fashionable - (adjective) popular at a particular time: a fashionable nightclub/restaurant fashionable ideas/clothes

+freak (STRANGE) - (noun) a thing, person, animal, or event that is extremely unusual or unlikely, and not like any other of its type:
+I was born with black hair all over my back, like some sort of freak. freak of nature The pearl is so big that it has been described as a freak of

+freak - (verb) to become or cause someone to become extremely emotional:
+My parents freaked when I told them I was pregnant.

+emotional - (adjective) relating to the emotions: a child's emotional development
+My doctor said the problem was more emotional than physical.

+perfectionist - (noun) a person who wants everything to be perfect and demands the highest standards possible:
+She's such a perfectionist that she notices even the tiniest mistakes.

+diverse - (adjective) including many different types of people or things:
+Students from countries as diverse as Colombia and Lithuania use Cambridge textbooks.
+New York is a very culturally/ethnically diverse city.

+reserve - (verb) to keep something for a particular purpose or time:
+He reserved the right to veto any future plans.

+geezer - (noun) an old man

+actual - (adjective) existing in fact:
+We had estimated about 300 visitors, but the actual number was much higher.
+The exams are in July, but the actual results (= the results themselves) don't appear until September.

+trial (LEGAL PROCESS) - (noun) the hearing of statements and showing of objects, etc. in a law court to judge if a person is guilty of a crime or to decide a case or a legal matter: trial proceedings
+Trial by jury is a fundamental right.

+reasonable - (adjective) based on or using good judgment and therefore fair and practical:
+If you tell him what happened, I'm sure he'll understand - he's a reasonable man.
+He went free because the jury decided there was a reasonable doubt about his guilt.

+hang out - (phrasal verb, verb) to spend a lot of time in a place or with someone: hang out at You still hang out at the pool hall? hang out with I've been hanging out backstage with the band.

+more than - We use this phrase to show something as more features than most people think it does:
+Hanoi is more than just a tourist town.
+It is a business center as well.
+My dog is more than just a pet.
+He is a security guard and friend as well.

+complicate - (verb) to make something more difficult to deal with, do, or understand:
+It will only complicate the situation if we invite his old girlfriend as well.
+The rescue operation has been complicated by bad weather.

+get certified - When you get certified to do something, you get official permission to do so.
+He just got certified to drive a cab in the city.
+You must be certifiied to teach at a high school.

+down - Here, the word 'down' has no meaning, but is often added in spoken English with movement verbs.
+The following sentences have the same meaning:
+I can take you down there.
+I can take you there.
+I am going down to the store.
+Wanna come?
+I am going to the store.
+Wanna come?